sayantikabanik/sayantikabanik/README.md

 Open-source contributor, working on passion projects in the area of `data engineering`, `text analysis`, `developer experience` and a ton of `exploratory work` with business-related data science applications.

-### 🪼 What really matters
+### 🪼 What matters

 🦋 Conditions I like to work in
    - Psychologically safe &  organised env
    - Around happy humans who have a life outside of work

 🐢 Time/Hours I like to work
    - Early mornings: deep work